onnx/onnx-mlir/docs/Docker.md

 The first step is to copy the [docs/ocker-example](docker-example) directory to another directory outside of the repo, say `~/DockerOnnxMlir`.

-Then, the `Dockerfile` in that directory should then be modified to suit one's need.
+Then, the `Dockerfile` in the copied directory should then be modified to suit one's need.
 In particuliar, we recommend developpers to use their own fork for development.
-Uncomment the lines associated with git (Step 5 in the file) using your GitHub Id.
+Uncomment the lines associated with git (Step 5 in the file) and substitute the appropriate GitHub Id in the commented out directives.
-The lines associated with VSCode (Step 3 in the file) should be also uncommented.
+The lines associated with VSCode (Step 3 in the file) should be also uncommented when using VSCode.
-Finally, you may create a subdirectory that contains test examples you would like to have in your Docker Image and Container.
+Finally, we recommend creating a subdirectory named `workspace` that contains test examples you would like to have in your Docker Image and Container.
-If so, uncomment the lines associated with copying a personal workspace folder (Step 4 in the file).
-The name the folder containing the test examples is assumed here to be named `workspace`.
-Use the same name for your test directory, or rename the directory name in the Docker file accordingly.
+If so, uncomment the lines associated with copying a personal workspace folder (Step 4 in the file), and that subdirectory's contend will be copied over to the Docker Image.

 The next step is to create a Docker imange.
-This step can be performed using this command: `docker build --tag imageName .` Once this command is successful, we must start a container.
+This step can be performed using the `docker build --tag imageName .` shell command.
+Once this command is successful, we must start a container.
 This can be done by a command line (e.g. `docker run -it imageName`) or by opening the Docker Dashboard, locating the Image Tab, and clicking the `run` button associated with the image just created (e.g. `imageName` above).

 These steps are summarized here.
 ``` shell